SophieBosio/sophiebosio.github.io/content/posts/beautifying-emacs-org-mode.md

   (set-face-attribute 'variable-pitch nil :family "Source Sans Pro" :height 1.18))
 ```

-Then, in the Org-specific part, I resize the Org headings and choose Source Sans
+Then, back in the Org-specific part of the config, I resize the Org headings and choose Source Sans
 Pro to be the header font.

 ```emacs-lisp